kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 <p><strong>Communicating with Confidence</strong>: Lessons on how to speak and write confidently.
 Become confident during interviews, client meetings, customer service, sales, email, and even casual conversations</p>
 <p><strong>Professional Communication</strong>: Personalized for roles with strict requirements.
 Ideal for professionals and business owners who are seeking to further their communication skills.</p>

+<h3>How many sessions do I need?</h3>
+<p>The answer to this question depends on the skill level you are aiming at.</p>
+<p>If you only have grammar and pronunciation issues, we can cover most problems in 4 sessions.</p>
+<p>If you need additional help with confidence and professional situations, I’d recommend 6-8 weeks.</p>

+<h3>Why do I need to pay if I can watch YouTube or read your lessons for free?</h3>
+<p>Training doesn't magically make your problems go away.</p>
+<p>You receive feedback and guidance when you pay for training.</p>
+<p>Communication has several moving parts and is complicated to learn on your own.</p>
+<p>Training is not like a magical ticket where you automatically add skills or guarantee jobs after you pay.</p>
+<p>I’m offering a service where I provide value through lessons, guidance, feedback, and correction.</p>

+<h3>Do I need to pay for the session before I start the training?</h3>
+<p>Yes.
+You need to pay for the session to join the training.</p>

+<h3>How much does the training cost?</h3>
+<p>I charge ₱587 per session.
+I offer discounts to students who purchase multiple sessions.</p>

 <h3>What are the benefits of active learning?</h3>
 <p>👨🏻‍🎓👩🏻‍🎓  Active learning is the most effective method to sounding professional and confident at conversations, interviews, client meetings, customer service, sales & email.</p>

 <p>Send a message to <a href="https://www.facebook.com/callcentertrainingtips">INQUIRE NOW</a>!!!</p>

 <p><img src="{{ site.url }}/assets/img/2020-07-01-three-hundred.png" width="400"></p>
 <p><a href="https://www.facebook.com/callcentertrainingtips/">CLICK HERE TO ASK QUESTIONS</a></p>